Dictionary of Revolutionary Marxism

 Giambattista Vico: Neapolitan philosopher.
 His great work is his Scienza Nuova.
 Vico believed that history could provide knowledge no less certain than natural science.
 Vico put forward the idea that history was the process of the rise and fall of civilizations; each civilization, he thought, goes through the age of gods, the age of heroes and the age of man, after which it declines into barbarism when the whole cycle begins again.”

-—Editor’s note in Atonio Gramsci, The Modern Prince and Other Writings (NY: International, 1957), p.
+—Editor’s note in Antonio Gramsci, The Modern Prince and Other Writings (NY: International, 1957), p.
 192. [It should be mentioned that while there are some points of interest in Vico’s writings, his cyclical conception of history and lack of a full appreciation of the progressive developmental nature of society and history betrays a serious lack of dialectics. —Ed.]

 VIENNA CIRCLE